fallwest/tiddly-node-saver/README.md

 ## Run as a Windows service

-Download NSSM from <https://nssm.cc/> or install with Chocolatey
+1. Download [NSSM](https://nssm.cc/) or install with Chocolatey
-Run command ```nssm install tiddlysaver```
+1. Run command ```nssm install tiddlysaver```
-Fill in the form with the following values:
+1. Fill in the form with the following values:
     - Path: node
     - C:\path\tiddly-node-saver
     - server.js

 Click the "Install service" button and then start the "tiddlysaver" process.
 The process should henceforth start automatically as a service.